 Incidentally, dehydration is one of the most common occurrences in young children.
 But what is worrisome is the fact that dehydration can turn out to take a very scary form.

-There on I ensure to keep a tab on their water intake through the day and have also brought in some changes in our routine to help kids stay hydrated, especially during summers.
+There on I ensure to keep a tab on their water intake throughout the day and have also brought in some changes in our routine to help kids stay hydrated, especially during summers.

 You may also like to read “ 5 Natural Insect Repellents for Babies & Kids“